carsonr96/PencilDurabilityKata/README.md

 All of the tests are located in the PencilTest.java file and will run once you enter the string.

 I used Netbeans to develop it as that is what I have used the most.
+I'm looking forward to hearing back from you.